About Us

 Co-Executive Director, Communications and Outreach Lead

-“Sustainable gender justice can only happen when cultural reform is reflected in legislation.”
+“Sustainable gender justice can only happen when cultural reform is reflected in legislation and impacted communities are included in decision making.”

 She currently works to advance the rights of LGBTQIA people in the Caribbean.
 She uses media and communication as a pathway toward achieving gender justice in the region.